edgexfoundry/edgex-go/snap/README.md

 All services are currently bundled in the singular service, `security-services` (see issue [#485](https://github.com/edgexfoundry/edgex-go/issues/485) for more details on why).

 When security is enabled, Consul is secured using Vault for secret management, and Kong is used as an HTTPS proxy for all the services.
-The HTTPS keys for Kong are generated at runtime, and placed in `$SNAP_DATA/kong/keys` and the keys for Vault are placed in `$SNAP_DATA/vault/pki`.
+The HTTPS keys for Kong and Vault are placed in `$SNAP_DATA/vault/pki`.
 Kong needs a database to manage itself, and can use either Postgres or Cassandra.
 Because Postgres cannot run inside of a snap due to issues running as root (currently all snap services must run as root, see [this post](https://forum.snapcraft.io/t/multiple-users-and-groups-in-snaps/1461) for details), we use Cassandra.

 To turn off security, use `snap set`: